So you’re looking for the best tankless hot water heater?

 - Compliant with South Coast Air Quality Management District NOx emission levels.

-As promised, the Rinnai Water Heater promises a user-friendly interface with easy controls.
+As promised, the Rinnai device gives a user-friendly interface with easy controls.
 This means that we do not have to suffer those fancy controls or those equally undecipherable instruction manuals.

-Since this exterior mount water heater delivers a neat flow rate of max 6.6 GPM of water, making it the ideal appliance for your one or two bedroom house.
-The Rinnai V65EP 6.6 GPM Outdoor Low NOx Tankless Propane Water Heater is easy to install, compact and even easier to operate.
+Since this exterior mount item delivers a neat flow rate of max 6.6 GPM of water, making it the ideal appliance for your one or two bedroom house.
+The Rinnai V65EP 6.6 GPM Outdoor Low NOx Tankless Propane is easy to install, compact and even easier to operate.

 What more could you want in your water heater?